Rocscience International Conference 2023 | April 24-26, 2023 Learn More about RIC2023

 • You cannot assign a Generalized Anisotropic function to itself.

 • With Input Type = "Angle Range", no interpolation of material strengths occurs as does with the other Input Type on account of A and B. As a result, the water properties are used differently.
 Input Type = "Angle Range" uses the water properties of the child material that is used in the given angle range.
-Input Type = "Angle or Surface, A, B" uses the water properties of the parent material (the Generalized Anisotropic material itself)
+Input Type = "Angle or Surface" uses the water properties of the parent material (the Generalized Anisotropic material itself)

 • The unit weight of the parent material will be used to calculate the weight of a slice.